Bachelor’s in elementary education

 According to the Bureau of Labor Statistics, there are over 1.5 million teaching jobs in kindergarten and elementary schools in the United States.
 Employment is also projected to grow by 4% between 2019 to 2029.
-A degree in elementary education, which is sometimes called a multiple subject teaching credential, can give you the flexibility to decide on which age group you would like to teach.
+The best undergraduate degree in elementary education, can give you the flexibility to decide on which age group you would like to teach.
 While some teachers prefer teaching younger age groups, others may prefer educating older children in preparation for middle school.

 What do I need to apply?

 Before applying to an accredited program there are a few things you need to make sure you have.
 First, transcripts from high school or community college will be required to ensure you have a minimum of a 2.5 or higher GPA.
 Some students earn an associate degree in a relevant field like an associate degree in elementary education.

 Also, because you will eventually be working with children, some programs may also require a criminal background check upon application.
 If you are applying from high school directly then you need academic letters of recommendation, a personal statement, transcripts, and test scores such as the SAT or ACT.